kennethillman/ps-nuxt/README.md

 ### OTHER PAGES

 * Payment History (Not touched)
-* Feedback (Not touched)
+* Feedback (Not touched) - Design done

 ### STARTPAGE

-* "Tab" - Map (Design excist for the toggle tab but not the map itself) only ask for locastion tab is clicked. only load map thing if clicked, save kb.
+* "Tab" - Map (Design done for the toggle tab but not the map itself) only ask for locastion tab is clicked. only load map thing if clicked, save kb.
-* "Tab" - QR (Design excist for the toggle tab but n0t the QR code itself) only load QR things if clicked. save kb.
+* "Tab" - QR (Design done for the toggle tab but n0t the QR code itself) only load QR things if clicked. save kb.
 * A-Ö - Load more function, showing all now.
 * "Groups" like A-Ö list different groups.